Asian Field Study - Student Information

 Overview

-The 2023 University of Hawaii Asian Field Study (AFS) is designed for students interested in expanding their business careers into the dynamic Asia-Pacific region.
-It consists of preparatory classes and an onsite trip to Tokyo, Kyoto, Bangkok and Phnom Penh (subject to change).
-Students will enroll in two 3-credit courses: 1) BUS 675, the AFS pre-trip preparation course which will be taught primarily online through Zoom and 2) BUS 676, the Asia business tour travel portion of the program.
-For BBAs, enroll in BUS477 for 6-credits, please consult with your academic advisor.
+The 2024 University of Hawaii Asian Field Study (AFS) is designed for students interested in expanding their business careers into the dynamic Asia-Pacific region.
+It consists of preparatory classes and an onsite business tour to Asia.
+We are currently considering Tokyo, Singapore, Jakarta and Ho Chi Minh City as the cities to visit.
+The final itinerary will depend on our ability to gain quality company visits.
+Graduate students will enroll in two 3-credit courses: 1) BUS 675, the AFS pre-trip preparation course which will be taught in-person at Shidler and 2) BUS 676, the Asia business tour travel portion of the program.
+BBAs will enroll in BUS477 for 6-credits, please consult with your academic advisor.
+Please note, for all students (graduate and undergraduate), the per credit tuition for the AFS program will be at Shidler's Executive MBA rate which is $1,050 per credit.

 The courses may count toward one or two of the following: International Business (IB) elective, IB major elective, entrepreneurship major elective, upper division elective, or management elective for BBA students, entrepreneurship certificate for graduate students, and PAMI international management certificate (consult with your academic advisor for applicability).

 Below is a summary of the planned program offering.
-Note that the dates, focus, and content are subject to change.
+Note, we are still early in the planning process, so dates, focus, and content are subject to change.

 Online Application